Author: Péter Inkei, János Zoltán Szabó

 Against this favourable background, however, a huge deficit accumulated in the state budget (as well as in the balance of trade and payments).
 This led to a set of revisions from 2006.
 As one of the first steps, the culture ministry, which was a separate entity between 1998 and 2006, merged once again with the Ministry of Education (2006-2010).
 On the other hand, the national framework programme for 2007-2013, financed through the European Structural Funds, contains important cultural investment and human development components exploiting the educational potential of culture (for more see chapter 4.1).

 The elections of 2010 brought about a landslide victory for the centre right Fidesz, with over two-third of seats in the Parliament, which started a fundamental overhaul of the legal and administrative structure of the country.
 The depth of changes was underlined by the release of a Declaration of National Cooperation which heralds a new era and which each public institution is obliged to display in the form of a framed poster.
-Work on a new constitution started and was accomplished within a year.
+Work on a new constitution started and was accomplished within a year with five amendments implemented during the following two years.
 As part of the changes, the highest level cultural administration became a state secretariat in the Ministry of Human Resources.
-This national re-organisation is, however, taking place under the conditions of economic crisis that has been affecting Hungary particularly severely.
+This national re-organisation is, however, taking place under the conditions of strict public austerity, as meeting the government debt target lines is a top priority.